adaltas/node-nikita/src/write/index.coffee.md

 information is provided in two ways:

 *   when `true`, a formated string written to the "stdout" option.
-*   when a function, the array returned by the function `diff.diffLines`, see the [diffLines] package for additionnal information.
+*   when a function, a readable diff and the array returned by the function `diff.diffLines`, see the [diffLines] package for additionnal information.

 ## More about the `append` option